Massacre of the Agau mill

-The massacre at Agau mill was a massacre of Huguenots near Nîmes on 1 April 1703 perpetrated by Royal French forces during the War of the Camisards.
+The massacre of the Agau mill was a massacre of Huguenots near Nîmes on 1 April 1703 perpetrated by Royal French forces during the War of the Camisards.

 The incident took place during the War of the Camisards, a Protestant Huguenot uprising against the persecutions that followed the edict of Fontainebleau in 1685.

 Massacre

 A few hundred Protestants were celebrating Palm Sunday in secret at a wooden watermill on the Agau canal, which was owned by a man named Mercier.
 A nearby spy heard someone singing a hymn, leading to his discovery of the festivities.
 He rushed to the marquis of Montrevel.
 The marquis ceased his lunch and gathered his soldiers, who were led to the mill.

 Instead of arresting the people present, the Marquis told his men to set fire to all four corners of the wooden mill and to kill anyone who tried to escape.
 A mother holding her baby son tried to escape the burning building, but the soldiers blocked her way so she could not leave.
 At least twenty-one people, all of them women, old children or children, died in the flames.It was no combat which ensued, for the Huguenots were incapable of resistance, it was simply a massacre; a certain number of the dragoons entered the mill sword in hand, stabbing all whom they could reach, whilst the rest of the force stationed outside before the windows received those who jumped out on the points of their swords.

 — Alexandre Dumas, Massacres of the SouthThe only survivor was a sixteen-year old girl who escaped through the palisade and was saved by the marquis' valet who felt uncomfortable killing her.
 She was caught the next day and hanged.
 The valet was arranged to be executed but was freed at the requests of the Sisters of Mercy.

 On 2 April, the day following the incident, royal troops burned down the watermill.
 The area where the mill stood is now 1 rue Colbert.